Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     Then you can restore and run again.

-1. We're going to add a watcher now so when we change our source files, it rebuilds and re-runs our app,
+1. We're going to add a watcher now so when we change our source files, it rebuilds and re-runs our app.
+Add this to `project.json`:

     ```
     "tools": {